tauri-apps/tauri/.github/RELEASING.md

 It is possible and due to many factors that one or many packages release can fail to release, there is no reason to panic, we can fix this.

-Did all of the packages failed to release?
+Did all of the packages fail to release?

 - yes?
   - [ ] `git checkout -b revert-branch`